ghaithsaidani/voting-app-node-red/Readme.md

 5. **Import the flow to node-red**
    - Access Node-RED at [http://localhost:1880](http://localhost:1880)
    - Click on the menu in the top-right corner
+   - Select "Manage Palette"
+   - install those 3 plugin : node-red-node-mqtt, node-red-dashboard, node-red-contrib-http-request
+   - Click on the menu in the top-right corner
    - Select "Import"
    - Click "Select a file to import"
    - Navigate to the `node-red-flows.json` file in the project